LReva/ls_photography_website/README.md

 ![Screenshot from 2024-11-21 07-42-22](https://github.com/user-attachments/assets/ca1be951-1a04-4e0e-a3ba-30393f70a09b)
 ![Screenshot from 2024-11-21 07-42-33](https://github.com/user-attachments/assets/0dc9ba34-8fd4-4375-b52c-3636f2a0a15e)

-*Browse through the category page with a selected category photos.*
+*Browse through the category page with selected category photos.*

 [Photo View]